orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 * GCC 5 or higher, Clang 3.4 or higher on GNU/Linux

-* AppleClang on macOS 10.8 or higher (intel, no ARM like the M1)

 The C++14 standard is required since version 6.2.0.

 OTB depends on a number of external libraries.
 Some are mandatory,